This body of work explores Mississauga as a layered landscape, where land, water, and movement carry history forward.

-Much of this work begins with observation.
+It begins with observation.

-Looking at what’s already there — a road, a river, a stretch of land — and asking what it holds.
+Looking at what’s already there—a road, a river, a stretch of land—and asking what it holds.

 What has passed through it.
 What remains.

-The Credit River, known as Missinnihe — “trusting creek” — carries that history.
+The Credit River, known as Missinnihe (“trusting creek”), carries that history.

 Trade routes.
 Movement.
 Community.